 "The grandstand has a unique from and a strong awareness of the landscape.
 It relates very well to the existing buildings.
 I think it's a socially inviting structure that offers a lot of opportunities for interaction between people, and the races, and the horses coming into the ring.
 There's a constant feeling of people all around the place."

 "It's a heroic structure handled very well in a straight triangular truss form that comes down to a sharp point, which makes it very elegant in form."
-Project Principals:

-Architect: Skidmore, Owings & Merrill, Chicago Structural Engineer: Skidmore, Owings & Merrill, Chicago General Contractor: McHugh Construction Co., Skokie, IL Steel Fabricator: Pitt-Des Moines, Inc., Melrose Park, IL Steel Erector: Broad, Vogt & Conant, River Rouge, MI Owner: Turf Club of Illinois, Arlington Heights, IL

-WIDE FLANGE BEAM, CHANNEL T SECTION, ANGLES RECTANGULAR TUBE
+Architect: Skidmore, Owings & Merrill, Chicago Structural Engineer: Skidmore, Owings & Merrill, Chicago General Contractor: McHugh Construction Co., Skokie, IL Steel Fabricator: Pitt-Des Moines, Inc., Melrose Park, IL Steel Erector: Broad, Vogt & Conant, River Rouge, MI Owner: Turf Club of Illinois, Arlington Heights, IL WIDE FLANGE BEAM, CHANNEL T SECTION, ANGLES RECTANGULAR TUBE

+DOSCO

 STRUCTURAL & DECORATIVE

 CALL GARY BEDWELL 703 628 4157

 Time Saved Is Profit Earned.

 Is wasted time causing your profits to vanish into thin air?
 Outdated software or manual processing can waste minutes in the office, and that equates to hours or days lost in the shop or field.
 STEEL 2000 is the solution.

 STEEL 2000 is a new, fully integrated, multi-user steel fabrication management system, created to increase your profits by decreasing the time you spend on each job.
 Even computer novices can become productive immediately.

-Designed and implemented by fabricators.
-STEEL 2000 is the result of years of research and development by Steel Solutions, Inc., in conjunction with Steel Service Corporation, an operational, multiplant steel company.
+Designed and implemented by fabricators, STEEL 2000 is the result of years of research and development by Steel Solutions, Inc., in conjunction with Steel Service Corporation, an operational, multiplant steel company.
 Call today for more detailed information - before your profits disappear.

-Service Center Mill Orders Fabricator Purchase O Inventory Multing Mill Orders Estimating Purchase Orders Drawing Control Multing Accounting STEEL SOLUTIONS, INC. 2260 Flowood Drive P.O.
-Box 1128 Jackson, Mississippi 39215 601-932-2760 FAX 601-939-9359
+Service Center Mill Orders Fabricator Purchase Or Inventory Multing

+Mill Orders Estimating Purchase Orders Drawing Control Multing Accounting

+STEEL SOLUTIONS, INC.

+2260 Flowood Drive P. O. Box 1128 Jackson, Mississippi 39215 601•932•2760 FAX 601•939•9359 andmark status is rarely given to a building immediately upon completion, but One Liberty Place is such a powerful architectural statement that it has forever altered Philadelphia's skyline.

-Modern Steel Construction / November-December 1990 / 43 Redefined Skyline
+Modern Steel Construction / November-December 1990 / 43